edelgrace/blog/content/post/2017-04-21-book-blogger-hop-16.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"></a>

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
-This week's question is&#8230;
+This week's question is...

 > Would you stop reading a book if an element of the plot strongly clashed with your personal beliefs, or would you continue reading until you finished the book?